Recalcitrant Imago Dei

 Publisher: SCM Press

-The Veritas Series refuses to accept disciplinary isolation: both for theology and for other disciplines.
+The Veritas Series refuses to accept disciplinary isolation: engaging in critical questions of pressing concern to both philosophers, theologians, biologists, economists and more.
 The Recalcitrant Imago Dei offers a critical discussion of naturalism, the idea that all phenomena can be explained by the physical sciences.